tac-tic/ucore_os_lab/README.md

 Add a component of terminal to kernel.

 Add write buffer to every process's proc struct, a static variable to indict the process who owns the input window and a static variable to indict the write buffer of that process.
-Function dev_stdin_write(char) will not be called, meanwhile, the char achieved by cons_getc() will be written into that writer buffer.
+Function dev_stdin_write(char) should be modified to write the char achieved by cons_getc() into that writer buffer.
 The first process who owns the input window is terminal, if terminal inits a new process, then this process will own the input window.

 Notice 3: